Skip to content

 Honest on pricing: repair of an €80–120 counter-top microwave with a magnetron replacement (the part alone is €80–120, plus labour) often costs about the same as a brand-new oven at the same level.
 We say so right after diagnosis and let the customer decide.
 On the other hand, a built-in Bosch BFL or Miele M bought for €400–800 is definitely worth repairing — the cabinet is matched to your kitchen, the electronics are a higher class, and a new model may not fit the same niche.

 Inverter microwaves (Panasonic NN-ST, NN-CD, LG NeoChef) are a category of their own.
 The inverter board is a more expensive part, but these ovens heat more evenly without the classic magnetron "cycling", and they typically last 12–15 years, whereas cheap transformer models die in 5–7.
 That makes a €100–150 inverter repair on a €300–500 unit economically sound.
-After 30 years at Silmaču iela 6 and 186 Google reviews averaging 4.3 stars, we have learned that an honest "this repair is not worth your money" brings the customer back through our door next time — and that is better for everyone.
+An honest "this repair is not worth your money" brings the customer back through our door next time — and that is better for everyone.

 Pricing & warranty